 BrainStation collects e-mail addresses of people who send us e-mail.
-We also collect information aboutwhat pages visitors to our web site access and information provided to us by site visitors, prospective clients, and subscribers and students who register with us and participate in our programs.
+We also collect information about what pages visitors to our web site access and information provided to us by site visitors, prospective clients, and subscribers and students who register with us and participate in our programs.
+BrainStation may also collect information about you as part of the sales, marketing, and customer relationship process.
+BrainStation may record telephone calls with you for sales, marketing and customer relationship purposes as well as quality control, training, supervision, and improving our products, services and business processes.
 This information may contain personal data about our prospective and active customers such address, phone numbers, credit card numbers, and demographic information that they provide to us.
 We also host and process the User Data you submit to the BrainStation service under your BrainStation account In sum we collect two types of data: (1) customer registration and payment data used to set up and manage your account, course registration and participation, and payments; (2) course and student work product and material you submit such as assignments, questions, and dialogue with us about courses and instruction.

 BrainStation protects credit card information using industry-standard Payment Card Industry Data Security Standards (PCI-DSS).
 We will not disclose personal information without your written permission.
 Some information collected we obtain about you is in the context of us providing our services to you.
 We do not share, sell, or rent the information we receive with others except in limited circumstances where your use of BrainStation indicates a valid consent to disclose.
 For example: